Generalized Jensen-Shannon Divergence Loss for Learning with Noisy Labels: Experiments

 \subsection{Real-World Noise Benchmark: WebVision}

 WebVision v1 is a large-scale image dataset collected by crawling Flickr and Google, which resulted in an estimated 20\% of noisy labels~\citep{li2017webvision}.
 There are 2.4 million images of the same thousand classes as ILSVRC12.
 Here, we use a smaller version called mini WebVision~\citep{Jiang18MentorNet} consisting of the first 50 classes of the Google subset.
+We compare CE, $\DJSnp$, and $\DGJSnp$ on WebVision following the same rigorous procedure as for the synthetic noise.
+However, upon request by the reviewers, we also compare with the reported results of some state-of-the-art elaborate techniques.
+This comparison deviates from our otherwise systematic analysis.

-\textbf{Results.} Table \ref{tab:webvision}, as the common practice, reports the performances on the validation set of WebVision as well as the validation set of ILSVRC12~(first 50 classes). $\DGJSnp$ exhibits a large margin with standard CE, especially using top-1 accuracy.
+\textbf{Results.} Table \ref{tab:webvision}, as the common practice, reports the performances on the validation sets of WebVision and ILSVRC12~(first 50 classes).
+Both $\DJSnp$ and $\DGJSnp$ exhibit large margins with standard CE, especially for top-1 accuracy.
 Top-5 accuracy, due to its admissibility of wrong top predictions, can obscure the susceptibility to noise-fitting and thus indicates smaller but still significant improvements.